ahadnawaz585/Pilgrimage-Companion-ULT/README.md

 ---

-Thank you for using Pilgrimage Companion!
+Thank you for using Pilgrimage Companion ULT!
 May your pilgrimage be blessed and successful.